clairebarale/webpage/content/_index.md

 ## News

+* October 2023, 2 papers accepted at the NLLP workshop, EMNLP 2023!
+I will present then on December, 7th in Singapore
+* October 2023, I will present my work at the Women in HPC workshop hosted at SC2023, Denver, CO
 * July 2023, I'm very happy to announce that I received the Bloomberg Data Science Ph.D.
 Fellowship
 * July 2023, Our paper presenting a new information extraction pipeline for legal documents was published in ACL Findings
 * June 2023, I received the Best Doctoral Consortium Paper Award at ICAIL 2023